 Who Can Apply?

 Producer Grants are open to individual farmers/ranchers or farmer organizations.
 Only one proposal may be submitted per grant cycle.
 Primary occupation is farming or ranching or the applicant is a part-time producer.
 At least $1,000 of annual income from the operation must be documented.
+SSARE also considers proposals from indigenous agriculturists who produce for community food systems.
+These enterprises may be eligible to apply where the production activity has an annual value of at least $1,000, but products are not sold due to cultural factors.
 Farmer organizations should be comprised primarily of farmers/ranchers and must have a majority farmer representation on their governing board.
 There are no restrictions on farm size or the length of time an applicant has been farming.
-Producer Grants, however, are designed for farmers already established in their farming operation, and not be beginning farmers or ranchers.
+Producer Grants, however, are designed for farmers already established in their farming operation, and not for beginning farmers or ranchers.

 Producer Grant Calls for Proposals open in September and grants are awarded February the following year.
-Producer Grant project maximums are $15,000 for an individual farmer or rancher, and $20,000 for a farmer organization.
-One or two-year projects may be submitted.
-SSARE encourages two-year projects; it is difficult to extrapolate useable, practicable data from one-year projects.
+Producer Grant project maximums are $20,000 for an individual farmer or rancher, and $25,000 for a farmer organization.
+Project duration is for 2 years.
+It is difficult to extrapolate useable, practicable data from one-year projects.

 Producer Grant funds may be used for the following expenses: